stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 If you uncomment the above, Idris will complain that it can't figure out that `plus n 1` is the same as `S n`. *We* know this to be true, since we know the addition of natural numbers to be commutative.
-However, Idris can't figure out this by itself, so it needs some help.
+However, Idris can't figure this out on its own, so it needs some help.
 This is the moment, where we'd have to write our own proof, but we are not ready for this yet.
-If you are curious:
+Still, if you are curious:
 The proof is available from `Data.Nat.plusCommutative`, and we can use that to implement `reverse`